Brown noise

 The cognitive lift from broadband noise in inattentive brains is the most reliable effect in this literature — the Noise-Induced Cognitive Enhancement (NICE) hypothesis (Söderlund, Sikström, et al. 2007, 2010, 2014).
 Most studies are on children; adult ADHD evidence is mechanistically plausible, smaller, and ongoing.
 Binaural beats and lo-fi music are individually variable.
 We cite the actual papers, we don’t overclaim.

-Read the full research notes → · Open the EF Kit → · Tip the jar →
+Read the full research notes → · The Breath game (4-7-8 + binaural) → · All 6 cognitive games → · Open the EF Kit →